jakkn/nwn-devbase/README.md

 For Docker usage, please refer to [DOCKERGUIDE](https://github.com/jakkn/nwn-devbase/blob/master/DOCKERGUIDE.md).

 #### Hints

-##### Scripting in Sublime Text
+##### Scripting in other editors
-Sublime Text is recommended for writing scripts outside the toolset.
-You may find Sublime Text to be faster, easier to navigate, and to provide much better syntax highlighting than Aurora.
+Some might find other editors to be faster, easier to navigate, and to provide better syntax highlighting than the Aurora toolset.
+###### Visual Studio Code
+VSCode is an excellent choice for scripting outside of the toolset.
+The editor will prompt you to add the nwscript extension when you open a .nss file.

+###### Sublime Text
+*TODO: OUTDATED INSTRUCTIONS*
 Setting up Sublime Text for scripting requires a few steps to set up the custom NWN script compiler (NWNScriptCompiler).

 - Install [Sublime Text 3](http://www.sublimetext.com/3)
 - Install [Package Control](https://packagecontrol.io/installation)